 The real estate business is one that’s bolstered by the trust of the parties involved, yet situations can occur that lead to such trusts being broken.
-The potential for such events to happen are the reason that the concept of earnest money has become standard for most agreements, which basically boils down to being a deposit of good faith. (more…)
+The potential for such events to happen is the reason that the concept of earnest money has become standard for most agreements, which basically boils down to being a deposit of good faith. (more…)

 Executing a valid will is one of the simplest and most important forms of estate planning around.
 Despite this the number of people that die intestate (without a will) is staggering.
 All too often life throws us curveballs, whether they be an unexpected death or disability.
 For this reason, it is never too early to prepare a will.
 The attorney’s at The Farah Law Firm, P.C. can make your will preparation a painless process and as your life changes, be it marriage, a birth, a death or divorce, our attorneys will be there to make changes as necessary. (more…)

 You know the saying: “I wasn’t born in Texas, but I got here as fast as I could!”
 Everyone seems to be turning to Texas for many reasons.
-This explains the state’s population of almost 28 million, and counting!
+This explains the state’s population of almost 28 million and counting!
 The state of Texas is rapidly growing in numbers due to the steady economy it maintains.
 It is estimated that by the year 2040, the Texas population will have hit 45 million.
 Where are we fitting all these people?
-With Texas being the largest state in the continental United States, it has the clear advantage in land space.
+With Texas being the largest state in the continental United States, it has a clear advantage in land space.
 The Lone Star state builds an average of 125,000 homes per year, placing the housing market as 3rd best in the country. (more…)

 It happens all too often; a loved one unexpectedly dies without leaving a will.
-For those left to deal with the deceased person’s estate this can be a real estate nightmare.
-Without a surviving grantee or other survivorship language included in the deed the property becomes what is often called, “Heirship Property” or “Heir Property”.
+For those left to deal with the deceased person’s estate, this can be a real estate nightmare.
+Without a surviving grantee or other survivorship language included in the deed, the property becomes what is often called, “Heirship Property” or “Heir Property”.
 More often than not, the survivors of the deceased have no idea what to do with the heirship property and without taking the proper steps to properly vest title in the heirs there isn’t much that can be done as the property is virtually unsellable as it sits and title companies will not issue insurance until the issue is resolved. (more…)